Kenny Rogers: Solo career and duets with other artists

 In 1980, a selection he recorded as a duet with Kim Carnes, "Don't Fall in Love with a Dreamer", became a hit.
 Earlier that year, he sang a duet of "You and Me" with Lynda Carter in her television music special Lynda Carter Special (Rogers originally recorded this with Dottie West for the Every Time Two Fools Collide album).
-Later in 1980 came his partnership with Lionel Richie, who wrote and produced Rogers' No. 1 hit "Lady".
-Richie went on to produce Rogers' 1981 album Share Your Love, a chart topper and commercial favorite featuring hits such as "I Don't Need You" (Pop No. 3), "Through the Years" (Pop No. 13), and "Share Your Love with Me" (Pop No. 14).
+Later in 1980 came his partnership with Lionel Richie, who wrote and produced Rogers's number-one hit "Lady".
+Richie went on to produce Rogers's 1981 album Share Your Love, a chart topper and commercial favorite featuring hits such as "I Don't Need You" (pop number three), "Through the Years" (pop number 13), and "Share Your Love with Me" (pop number 14).
 His first Christmas album was also released that same year.
+Rogers returned the favor by singing backing vocals on Richie's top-five hit "My Love".
 In 1982, Rogers released the album Love Will Turn You Around.
-The album's the title track reached No. 13 on the Billboard Hot 100 and topped the country and AC charts.
-It was the theme song of Rogers' 1982 film Six Pack.
+The album's the title track reached number 13 on the Billboard Hot 100 and topped the country and AC charts.
+It was the theme song of Rogers's 1982 film Six Pack.
 Shortly afterwards, he started working with producer David Foster in 1983, recording the smash Top 10 hit Bob Seger cover "We've Got Tonight", a duet with Sheena Easton.
-Also a number 1 single on the Country charts in the United States, it reached the Top 30 on the British charts.
+Also a number-one single on the country charts in the United States, it reached the top 30 on the British charts.

-In 1981, Rogers bought the old ABC Dunhill building and built one of the most popular and state-of-the-art recording studios in Los Angeles.
-The song "We Are the World" was recorded there and at A & M Records.
+In 1981, Rogers bought the old ABC Dunhill building and built one of the most popular and state-of-the-art recording studios in Los Angeles, which he named Lion Share Studios.
+The song "We Are the World" was recorded there and at A&M Studios.

-Rogers went on to work with Barry Gibb of the Bee Gees who produced his 1983 hit album Eyes That See in the Dark, featuring the title track and yet another No. 1 hit "Islands in the Stream", a duet with Dolly Parton.
-Gibb, along with his brothers, Robin and Maurice, originally wrote the song for Marvin Gaye in an R&B style, only later to change it for Rogers' album.
-The partnership with Gibb only lasted one album, which was not surprising considering that Rogers' original intention was to work with Gibb on only one song.
-Gibb insisted on doing the entire album together.
+Rogers went on to work with Barry Gibb of the Bee Gees, who produced his 1983 hit album Eyes That See in the Dark, featuring the title track and yet another number-one hit "Islands in the Stream", a duet with Dolly Parton.
+Gibb, along with his brothers, Robin and Maurice, originally wrote the song for Diana Ross in an R&B style, only later to change it for Rogers's album.